-Excessive tardiness or early departures will result in disciplinary action or possible termination.
+Excessive tardiness or early departures may result in disciplinary action or possible termination.
 All absences and tardiness must be reported to the desk personnel/staff member (not to a future professional).
 The future professional must report his/her own absence or tardiness in person or by phone person BEFORE the scheduled start time.
 Failure to pre-arrange or provide verifiable documentation of an extenuating circumstance may result in disciplinary processes and/or being sent home.

-Catalog Effective July 30, 2024 Publication Date: October 1, 1996 Additional Charges for Poor Attendance (Over Contract Charges): If the future professional does not complete the course within the contracted time frame, an additional charge of \$10.00 per hour of instruction remaining to complete the contracted program will be charged.
+Additional Charges for Poor Attendance (Over Contract Charges): If the future professional does not complete the course within the contracted time frame, an additional charge of \$10.00 per hour of instruction remaining to complete the contracted program will be charged.

 Unexcused Absences: Any absence shall be reported to an educator or front desk (not to another future professional) before the scheduled start time.
 If you are not present, you must call in YOURSELF.
 Any unexcused absence requires disciplinary action.
-If the future professional continues to have unexcused absences he/she may be terminated.
+If the future professional continues to have unexcused absences the student may be terminated.
 Extenuating circumstances are considered on an individual basis.